Koukotsukan/CSGO-ReportBot/README.md

 6. Open the `Start report` and wait for the response
 7. DONE!!!

-## OBS: for the report to work correctly you must report during the match,
+## OBS: for the report to work correctly you must report during the match, not after

 # Account Setup